 If for some reason you cannot complete your studies before the date indicated on your license, you must request an extension of your stay as a student.
 If you finish your studies before, your license will cease to be valid 90 days after the end of your studies, which may be different from the original expiration date.

-Concordia University is a public comprehensive research university located in Montreal, Quebec, Canada.
-The school was founded in the year 1974 following the merger of Loyola College and Sir George Williams University, Concordia is one of the three universities in Quebec where English is the major language of instruction.
+Concordia University is a public, comprehensive research university located in Montreal, Quebec, Canada.
+The school was founded in 1974 following the merger of Loyola College and Sir George Williams University.
+Concordia is one of the three universities in Quebec where English is the major language of instruction.

-The University comprises four Faculties (Arts and Science, Fine Arts, the Gina Cody School of Engineering and Computer Science and the John Molson School of Business), a School of Graduate Studies and a Centre for Continuing Education.
+Furthermore, the university comprises four faculties (Arts and Science, Fine Arts, the Gina Cody School of Engineering and Computer Science, and the John Molson School of Business), a School of Graduate Studies, and a Center for Continuing Education.

-The Concordia University is an option for international students seeking tuition free tuition universities in Canada.
+Concordia University is an option for international students seeking tuition-free universities in Canada.